abinit/abinit/doc/tutorial/eph4zpr.md

 ```

 Now the convergence is much better and the ZPR is converged with 1 meV for nband ??
-This is the value one should obtain when summing all the bands up to [[mpw]]
+This is the value one should obtain when summing all the bands up to maximum number of plane-waves [[mpw]].

-Exercise:

-    Generate a new WFK with nband ~ mpw and run a ZPR calculation without the Sternheimer method.
-    Compare the sum-over-states results with Sternheimer.
-    Why it is not a good idea to use nband > mpw?

 !!! important

     The big advange of the Sternheimer method is that we don't need to compute WFK files with many
-    empty bands in order to converge the self-energy.
+    empty bands in order to converge the real part of the self-energy.
     This means that one can use the computing power to densify the $\kk$-mesh while keeping the number of
     empty states at a reasonable level.
     Producing a WFK file with 1000 bands and a $100^3$ $\kk$-mesh is indeed way more expensive than